MetroCard: MetroCard vending machines

 With the MetroCard being phased out, the vending machines were also removed from stations.
 In April 2025, the Court Square–23rd Street station, 21st Street–Queensbridge station, and Jackson Heights–Roosevelt Avenue/74th Street station became the first three stations in the New York City Subway system to have all their MetroCard vending machines removed.
+As of December 2025, the last subway stations to have MetroCard Machines are Bedford Park Boulevard-Lehman College, Woodlawn, Pelham Bay Park, and Wakefield-241 Street.